Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsection{Popularity-aware Disentanglement Module}

 We design the Popularity-aware Disentanglement Module (PDM) to disentangle the citation count potentially received from different perspectives, including citation diffusion, collective conformity, and actual contribution.
-Overall, we sum up the individual predicted values to obtain the original citation increment and apply different auxiliary tasks to help the disentanglement.
-This approach enables the model to learn distinctive compositions for diverse papers, thereby facilitating the identification and utilization of their authentic contributions.
-We employ distinct Multilayer Perceptrons (MLPs) as encoders to process information within the target perspectives, and then feed them into another MLP separately to predict the corresponding citation increment $\hat{y}_i^{v}$:
+Overall, we train the three components simultaneously and sum up their predicted values to obtain the original increment.
+We further apply different auxiliary tasks to help the disentanglement.
+This approach enables the model to learn distinctive compositions for diverse papers, thereby facilitating the identification of their authentic contributions.

-where $mlp^{d}_{enc}$ encodes specific aspects of the information and $mlp^{v}_{pred}$ predicts the citation increment from the target perspective.
-It is noteworthy that the three dedicated components are separately modeled to disentangle distinct perspectives, and they are trained simultaneously to facilitate comprehensive and concurrent learning.
+Specifically, we utilize separate Multilayer Perceptrons (MLPs) as encoders and predictors to handle information within the target perspectives.
+For the target perspective $v$, we begin by deriving its representation $\hat{\bm{o}}_i^{v}$ from the original target representation $\bm{o}_i$ using its encoder $mlp^{v}_{enc}$.
+Subsequently, we input this representation into its corresponding predictor $mlp^{v}_{pred}$ to anticipate its increment $\hat{y}_i^{v}$: